zhao471813000/CSE240A/README.md

     pcIndexBits     // Indicates the number of bits used to index the PHT
 ```

 You will be implementing the Tournament Predictor popularized by the Alpha 21264.
 The difference between the Alpha 21264's predictor and the one you will be implementing is that all of the underlying counters in yours will be 2-bit predictors.
-You should NOT use a 3-bit counter as used in one of the structure of the Alpha 21264's predictor.
+You should NOT use a 3-bit counter as used in one of the structures of the Alpha 21264's predictor.
 See the Alpha 21264 paper for more information on the general structure of this predictor.
 The 'ghistoryBits' will be used to size the global and choice predictors while the 'lhistoryBits' and 'pcIndexBits' will be used to size the local predictor.

 #### Custom